 What is the best thing about June?
 Fresh strawberries, of course!
 Strawberries are easy to grow and provide an excellent yield for the amount of space.

-June bearers as the name imply produce an abundance of berries in the month of June.
-They produce a larger crop in a shorter time period.
+Produce an abundance of berries in the month of June.
+They produce a larger crop but in a shorter time period.
 June bearers are great for making jam and canning because you get a crop all at once.

 Strawberries are self-pollinating.
 However, they will cross-pollinate if there is more than one variety close by.
 Cross-pollination often leads to bigger crops.